aveao/splork/README.md

 that happens, unfortunately, and I haven't found a good way to prevent that. overdraws and waiting after each line helps, but those work more for reducing the resulting damage to one line instead of two or more.

-my recommendation is use diffgen to do a second run to fix up those lines ("cleanup run").
+my recommendation is use diffgen to do a second run to fix up those lines ("cleanup run"), see "doing drawing cleanups" section for more info.

 ### why is the codebase designed like this